 Our driver must have thought that we were tuned to the moon, stepping and stumbling out from his car cooing at the dark skies and twinkly lights.
 It was like a Disney movie!
 Craig and I lay on the ground and geeked out (well Craig did, big space fan, I listened).
-Craig says it’s his fondest memory of our relationship to date (never mind the month in South East Asia or the many mini breaks!)
+Craig says it’s his fondest memory of our relationship to date (never mind the month in South East Asia or the many mini-breaks!)

 Day 2 – Cruising about Skye

 Skye’s transport links are terrible.
-Locals are currently protesting to get more funding to improve the increasingly less, road less travelled.
+Locals are currently protesting to get more funding to improve the increasingly less, the road less travelled.
 For example, buses from the Skyewalker only run three times per day Monday – Friday and even less (once) on a Saturday.
 They obviously take the day of rest very seriously as no buses run.
 This means you have three options.

 Firstly, stay confined to the Carbost area which does offer some things to do in Skye, but limited.
 Here you’ll find the oldest whisky distillery, Talisker Distillery.
 Secondly, like us, bring a car.
 The downfall of that is someone has to be the designated driver, which means no sampling uisge beatha, the water of life!
 This was more of an issue on the Isle of Islay, which has at least eleven distilleries!
 Finally, let a tour do all the work for you.
-This is the how we intend to see Skye again in the future – like a celeb who is driven around and dropped off at the important Skye attractions.
-Road trips are a great way to see Scotland sine it is so small.
+This is how we intend to see Skye again in the future – like a celeb who is driven around and dropped off at the important Skye attractions.
+Road trips are a great way to see Scotland since it is so small.
 Check out this guide to Scotland’s stunning scenery.

 Portree for Lunch